 [Today we’re continuing to celebrate National Consumer Protection Week with more MLM scam awareness.
 The FTC has some good advice on MLMs from its recent consumer warnings, “Most people who join MLMs make little or no money.
 And, if promoters emphasize recruiting as the real way to make money, walk away.”]

-A few weeks ago, I wrote an article asking if Miessense Scam.
-Here’s one of the quotes from their representative in an email to me:
+A few years ago, I wrote an article asking if Miessense Scam.
+One of their distributors wrote in an email to me:

-No, it’s not that “I just hate MLM”, it’s that I hate fraud and illegal pyramid schemes.
-If I wrote about how wrong domestic violence was, what kind of nut would respond with, “You just hate domestic violence!”
+No, it’s not that “I just hate MLM”, it’s that I hate consumer fraud and illegal pyramid schemes.
+If I wrote about how wrong domestic violence was, what kind of nut would respond with, “You just hate domestic violence!”?

-That comparison hinges on the fact that MLM is fraud and an illegal pyramid scheme.
+That comparison hinges on my opinion that MLM is fraud and an illegal pyramid scheme.
 Hopefully, I’ll prove that in this article.
 However, the complexity of the fraud is so expansive that books spanning several hundred pages are written on the topic.
-I hold that as a higher level of proof than I can provide in a thousand words.
+I hold that as a higher level of proof than I can provide in this blog post.